PhyllisaJ/Sample-scripts-for-Yale/README.md

 Part 1 involves cleaning 3 datasets and creating a single dataset with the necessary information for analysis

 Part 2
--Exploratory analysis using wave 1, relationship between depression and household wealth, proxied by total asset value, relationship between depression and gender and relationship between depression and having a partner.
+- Exploratory analysis using wave 1, relationship between depression and household wealth, proxied by total asset value, relationship between depression and gender and relationship between depression and having a partner.
 - Evaluating the RCT using wave 2, the impact of group therapy sessions on depression, evaluating heterogeneous treatment effect based on gender, and creating publishable tables.